What is Berkeley Software Distribution (BSD)?

-Since 1970s, the source code for Unix was included with the releases to allow further development.
-The changes done at Berkley became known as BSD.
+Since 1970s, the source code for UNIX® was included with the releases to allow further development.
+The changes done at Berkeley became known as BSD.
 Although every version and adaptation of Unix is important, the 1984 release of BSD known as 4.2BSD became popular and commonly used within universities.

 In 1985, William Jolitz and Lynne Jolitz adapted the source code of BSD to work on the i386 microprocessor under the name 386BSD.

-In November 2000, Apple used BSD as the base for Mac OS X (2001), known as Darwin.
+On 11/2000, Apple used BSD as the base for Mac OS X (2001), known as Darwin.
 This has been Apple's best decision ever.
-Many new Mac users have found Apple as a new source of Unix or a clone.
+Many new macOS users have found Apple as a new Unix source.